Masks/face coverings will be compulsory at the following times and in specific situations:

 Visitors to site

-Only staff and current registered attending students will be allowed access to site.
-Parents and carers may access site by appointment only.
-Only one visitor at a time may enter reception, so you may be asked to wait outside for a short period of time.
-Social distancing is required at all times on site and all visitors will be expected to wear masks.
-Your understanding of this would be greatly appreciated.
+A reminder that parents and carers may access site by appointment only and only one visitor may enter reception at a time.
+Social distancing is required at all times on site and all visitors will be expected to wear face coverings.

 The main symptoms of coronavirus are: